Modern History Playlist

 Fun Facts

-During the naval mutiny, sailors raised tricolor alongside Congress, League, and Communist flags — a rare moment of unity.
+During the RIN mutiny, sailors raised tricolor alongside Congress, League, and Communist flags — symbolizing unprecedented unity at the grassroots.

 Mains Key Points